eeshanbot/acoustic-toolbox/README.md

 #### SCOOTER
 depth dependent Greens function for range-independent environments

-It should be noted that KRAKEN and KRAKENC access FIELD; SCOTTER access FIELDS.
+It should be noted that KRAKEN and KRAKENC access FIELD; SCOOTER access FIELDS.